 1. Arrive Bright and Early

 Everything is scarier in the dark.
-If you want to ease your tadpole into the terror, be there as soon as the gates open to take advantage of almost a full hour and a half of sunlight.
-Once your tadpole has seen the goblins and ghouls that stalk the streets in the daylight, the scare zones become much easier to walk through after the sun sets.
-Not only that, but houses are going to have some of the shortest wait times at the very beginning of the night, as well.
-(Lines are also super short at the very end of the night but, even though they're young and spry, don't expect that your tadpole has the stamina to make it all the way to 2 a.m.)
-Additionally, save some money for pizza fries by purchasing your event ticket through Undercover Tourist.
-Getting to the gates with your tickets already in hand will prevent you from having to wait in a long line at will call.
-(It also guarantees admission as some nights have already begun to sell out!)
+If you want to ease your tadpole into the terror, be there as soon as the gates open.
+This way, you'll be able to take advantage of almost a full hour and a half of sunlight.
+Once your tadpole has seen the goblins and ghouls that stalk the streets in the daylight, the scare zones become easier to walk through after the sun sets.
+Not only that, but houses have some of the shortest wait times at the very beginning of the night.
+(Lines are also super short at the very end of the night.
+However, despite being young and spry, don't expect that your tadpole has the stamina to make it all the way to 2 a.m.)

 2. Enter Houses with Caution